Identifying common Wi‑Fi configuration mistakes

 1. Reboot the router and the client.
 That clears transient state.

 2. Confirm IP with ipconfig /all or ifconfig.
-Expected: non-169.254.x.x IP and a gateway in the same subnet.
+Expected: a non-169.254.x.x address and a gateway in the same subnet.

 3. Ping the gateway.
 Expected: replies.
 If not, check cabling or Wi-Fi association.

 4. Ping an external IP (8.8.8.8).
-If gateway replies but external fails, check router WAN and DNS.
+If the gateway replies but the external ping fails, check the router WAN and DNS.

-5. Flush DNS: ipconfig /flushdns on Windows; sudo systemd-resolve –flush-caches on recent Linux.
-Then ping a hostname to verify DNS resolution.
+5. Flush DNS: ipconfig /flushdns on Windows; sudo systemd-resolve --flush-caches on recent Linux.
+Then ping a hostname and check DNS resolution.

 Configuration adjustments